yashkarwa/Yashkarwa.github.io/_posts/2019-08-31-Learn_Share.md

 	- Perfect blend of APPLIED DS / ML in business context.
 	- Bootcamps, offline / online course, apprentice program are really expensive, with little/no value add!
 	- Share, Learn and revist past learnings.
-	- Introduce DS concepts to Business stakeholders
+	- Introduce DS concepts to Business stakeholders.

 4. **How / What Blog will be shared?**:
     - Transition Business Problem to ML/DS Problem.